dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 foreign code) or one of a number of application events upon which you can ask the debugger to pause the application, such as when a library is loaded.
 You can see a list of possible exceptions and the actions that will be taken upon them in the Debugger Options dialog.
-See `See Debugger options <debug.htm#17520>`_.
+See `Debugger options`_.

 Stack pane
 ----------